Karafakeu/MemoryMockUp/readme.md

 # Memory MockUp
 A small project to simulate how a memory works in python, using 2d lists and heap dictionaries.
 It has things like printing the memory, saving the memory into a log and fetching it back or malloc itself.
 It consists of 2 parts:
 * main.py - responsible for the user "interface" through the console, handles commands
-* memoryLib.py - contains the memory class and all its functionality
+* memoryLib.py - contains the memory class and all its functionality, with the command function calling other memory class functions based on the inputed command

 # main.py
 Contains the main loop with the implemented commands for the memoryLib.py.
+These are called through memoryLib.py command_handler.
 These commands are:
 * exit - exit the application after a prompt
 * init (name) (x size) (y size) - initiate an empty memory of name and size
 * select (name) - select a memory of name from the memoryLog.txt